espocrm/documentation/docs/administration/file-storage.md

 ## AWS S3

 Parameters need to be set in `data/config-internal.php`:

 ```
-  'defaultFileStorage' => 'AwsS3',
   'awsS3Storage' => [
     'bucketName' => 'BUCKET_NAME',
     'path' => 'OPTIONAL_PATH_WHERE_FILES_WILL_BE_STORED',